ehimze007/chat-app-css-illustration/README.md

 ### What I learned

-I gained a strong understanding of using positioning, never understood how much importnace it has until I had to design the mobile chat interface.
+I gained a strong understanding of using positioning; I never understood how much importance it has until I had to design the mobile chat interface.

 <!-- If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more. -->